eto-ai/rikai/README.md

 ![Github Action](https://img.shields.io/github/workflow/status/eto-ai/rikai/Python?style=for-the-badge)
 ![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg?style=for-the-badge)

 > :heavy_exclamation_mark: This repository is still experimental.
-No API-compatiblitly is guarenteed.
+No API-compatibility is guaranteed.

 # rikai

-Rikai is a `parquet` based ML data format that has native Spark / Pytorch / Tensorflow support.
-Additionally, it enables advanced analytic capabilties for model debuggabilty and monitoring.
+Rikai is a [`parquet`](https://parquet.apache.org/) based ML data format built for working with unstructured data at scale.
+Processing large amounts of data for ML is never trivial, but that is especially true for images and videos often at the core of deep learning applications.
+We are building Rikai with two main goals:
+1. Enable ML engineers/researchers to have a seamless workflow from Spark to PyTorch/TF, from notebook to production.
+2. Enable advanced analytics capabilities to support much faster active learning, model debugging, and monitoring in production pipelines.

+Current (v0.0.1) main features:
+1. Native support in Spark and PyTorch for images/videos: reduce ad-hoc type conversions when moving between ETL and training.
+2. Custom functionality for working with images and videos at scale: reduce boilerplate and low-level code currently required to process images, filter/sample videos, etc.

+Roadmap:
+1. TensorFlow integration
+2. Versioning support built into the dataset
+3. Richer video capabilities (ffmpeg-python integration)
+4. Declarative annotation API (think vega-lite for annotating images/videos)
+5. Data-centric analytics API (think BigQuery ML)

 ## Example